ColvilleJunction/heritage/pages/about.md

 To everyone who has researched, remembered, written, photographed, preserved, shared, corrected, questioned and cared for the stories of this place over the years: **we acknowledge your mahi, and we thank you.**

 This acknowledgement will continue to grow, just as our understanding of our shared history continues to grow.

-## What you'll find here

-A growing collection of interviews, photographs, documents and organisation records from Colville and the wider northern Coromandel Peninsula, each tagged with names, places and events so they're easy to search.

-The two items on this site right now are sample placeholders, standing in for the real stories that will replace them as interviews are recorded, digitised and logged.
-This is a working prototype, not the finished archive.

-{% include feature/image.html objectid="lh_0001" width="75" caption=true %}

-## Sharing your story

-If you have a story, photo, letter or memory of Colville and the northern Coromandel you would like to share, get in touch with Colville Junction, [colvillejunction.co.nz](https://colvillejunction.co.nz).

-Every item on this site is shared with the permission of its contributor, at the level they chose: private, view only, reusable with credit, or public domain.